rakutentech/ios-remote-config/README.md

 ## How it works

 The module fetches a JSON config from the backend API at launch time and caches the config locally if the payload signature verification succeeds.
-The config is fetched and cached every 60 minutes.
+The config is fetched and cached every 60 minutes by default.

 ## Getting started